oracle-dbexpert/oee-mongo/README.md

     3. Purge profiling data for a MongoDB database
     4. Export MongoDB profiling data to user specified location
     5. Analyze exported MongoDB workload profile
+    6. Collect historical metrics on CPU, memory, storage utilization, and sessions of the database